7 (Real) Truths About Eating Disorder Recovery:

 I don’t love the commentary on my body.
 I don’t enjoy when someone I’m dating says “you’re perfect to me,” because in my head all I think is ”OH- ARE YOU SAYING I’M NOT PERFECT IN GENERAL AND YOU’RE JUST LOOKING PAST THE DEFECTS?”
 (It’s so crazy, I know.)

 But commentary isn’t a reason to relapse, and if you’re allowing it to be then you’re looking for reasons.

 A comment on a bad day might trigger you- sure- but there’s a lot of triggers in this life and it’s up to you to deal with them accordingly.

-If I’m uncomfortable about a conversation with my body, then I say it.
+If I’m uncomfortable about a conversation with my body, I say it.
 I don’t accuse the person, I don’t make them feel uncomfortable.
 I just side-swipe the convo onto something else.

 Or, if I’m really close to them, I do my little Lindsey-grin and say “Ohhh… let’s not even tap the minefield.”

 ‘Cause really, let’s not tap that minefield.

 Alright, Miley, I’m not here to make a feminist call- but I bloody hate bras.

 It is a wild source of contention in my personal life.